Presentations - Talks - Workshops

 Thank you for the lovely image, copyright: Marco Turambar.

-Round Table on Comics & Child(ish)ness with Frauke Pauwels
+Round Table on Comics & Child(ish)ness with dr. Frauke Pauwels

 As part of the Comics, the Children and Childishness conference,